Topazoo/Clusterbomb/Readme.txt

 		> ./Clusterbomb.sh

+		Auto-detects the user's Python version, and
-		Sets up a Python 2.7 virtual enironment, a base Django 1.9 application with an SQLite database, runs Detonate.sh, and then runs the server.
+		creates a virtual enironment in that version, a base Django 1.9 application with an SQLite database, runs Detonate.sh, and then runs the server.

 		> ./Clusterbomb.sh -c [--custom]